Passive (non-electric) flow-through countertop devices:

 Interpreting the results of the PPM measurement for batch-type electric devices:

-Because batch devices contain a fixed volume of water into which the H2 gas is introduced, they are, in terms of PPM interpretation, more like tablets, which also introduce H2 gas into a fixed volume of water.
-Because they produce H2 gas electrically, they are not restricted in the amount of H2 gas they can produce, and the total dissolved H2 levels are influenced by the same variables mentioned previously.
-To interpret the PPM results from batch-type devices, use Table 1 in the previous section.
+Because batch devices contain a fixed volume of water into which the H2 gas is introduced (they range from 250mL to 2L or more), they are, in terms of PPM interpretation, more like tablets, which also introduce the H2 gas into a fixed volume of water.
+Because they produce H2 gas electrically, they are not restricted in the amount of H2 gas they can produce, but the total dissolved H2 levels are influenced by the same variables mentioned previously.
+To interpret the PPM results from batch-type devices, use Table 2 in the previous section with the volume and concentration values which most closely match yours, or use the method below.

-What does the PPM measurement tell me about my hydrogen water?
+What does the measurement tell me about my hydrogen water?

-When using H2Blue to measure a sample of hydrogen water, each drop represents 0.1PPM of dissolved H2 gas.
-By adding together the total number of drops required to reach the titration endpoint (the point at which the next drop does not turn clear, but remains blue), the dissolved H2 level in PPM can be calculated (see Technical page).
-Because the results of each measurement done with H2Blue are expressed in PPM (or mg/L), it is important to understand what the PPM units mean.
-Instead of how many PPM's we have, what we really want to know is, "how much hydrogen will I ingest if I drink the entire contents of the container from which the test sample was taken"?
+When using H2Blue to measure a sample of hydrogen water, each drop represents 0.1mg/L of dissolved H2 gas.
+By adding together the total number of drops required to reach the titration endpoint (the point at which the next drop does not turn clear, but remains blue), the dissolved H2 level in the sample can be calculated (see Technical page).
+Because the results of each measurement done with H2Blue are expressed in mg/L, it is important to understand how the measurement tells us how much H2 is in our water.
+What we really want to know is "how much hydrogen will I ingest if I drink the entire contents of the container from which the test sample was taken"?
 How the results are interpreted depends, in part, upon how the hydrogen water was originally produced.

 Hydrogen water produced using hydrogen tablets: